 Situation 1: Working on a project for school/work (concern vs anxiety)

-Rational belief: “With a well-developed plan, organizing and researching, and perhaps with some help from someone who is well trained in the field, I will be able to follow through with the project.”
+Rational belief: “With a well-developed plan, organising and researching, and perhaps with some help from someone who is well trained in the field, I will be able to follow through with the project.”
 Although concern might appear (the functional negative emotion), we can preempt it by planning.
 We do not have to let it take control, and lead us to anxiety.

 Irrational belief: “I am not good at this.
 I always mess things up.
 Of course nothing good will come of it.”
 These thoughts can lead to performance anxiety, and fear of failure.
-Thus, instead of starting to think, and to set a plan for how to deal with the issue, we allow our emotions to get the best of us, and they set down a path towards an exaggerated, unwarranted anxiety.
+Thus, instead of starting to think, and to set a plan for how to deal with the issue, we allow our emotions to get the best of us, and they set us down a path towards an exaggerated, unwarranted anxiety.

 Situation 2: Looking for a job (sadness vs depression)

 Rational belief: “I accept that it is possible I may not find a job the first time around.
 Perhaps neither from the second or third try, but I will at some point find a place where my abilities and competencies are needed.
 It is important to keep searching.
 It is okay if I fail initially.
 It is important to learn from my failure and to not give up.”
 Perhaps, by not finding a job the first time around, we will be overtaken by sadness.
-This is normal— it would be inappropriate to be happy given the circumstances.
+This is normal—it would be inappropriate to be happy given the circumstances.
 But we do not have to reach a state of depression.

 Irrational belief: “I will never find a job.
 Nobody needs me.
 There are many others who are better than me.
 Perhaps I shouldn’t even be trying.”
 These thoughts could lead to a depressive episode, which would impede us from taking any decisive steps towards solving the problem.
 It could give us a mental block, even leading us to suffer professionally.

-Situation 3: Being treated differently at my workplace, when compared to my colleagues (discontent vs anger)
+Situation 3: Being treated differently at my workplace when compared to my colleagues (discontent vs anger)

 Rational belief: “My colleagues are not to blame.
 I will talk to my boss and find out his perspective.
 Perhaps we will find a solution and things will settle.”
 We could initially feel discontent because of the injustice we perceive.
 It’s normal—who wouldn’t feel discontent with such a situation?
 What is there to be done?
 It’s important to be proactive, to take control of our emotions, to try and find out what is going on, and how we could remedy the situation.
-There is no reason to blame your colleagues.
+There is no reason to blame our colleagues.
 They are not the ones doing wrong.

 Irrational belief: “Something is going on.
 I’m sure my colleagues are trying to do me in one way or another.
-I cannot accept it.
-It is unacceptable.
+I cannot accept it; it is unacceptable.
 I feel like tearing something down.”
 In this case we are dealing with anger, which can never help us fix the problem, only aggravate it.

 Situation 4: Doing wrong by someone and not realising it at the time (remorse vs guilt)